-If you, your passenger or another motorist is injured in the fender bender accident, you should inform your insurance company as soon as possible, regardless of who was responsible.
+If you, your passenger or another motorist is injured in the fender bender accident, you may want to consider informing your insurance company as soon as possible, regardless of who was responsible.
 Trying to keep the event from your insurance company and paying for it out of your pocket could result in consequences later on, such as a lawsuit for injuries.

 How much is the cost of damage compared to your deductible?

 If the accident did not involve another driver but the expenses to repair the bumper damage is more than your car insurance deductible, filing a claim may make sense.
-However, if the cost is lower than your deductible, you could consider paying for it out of pocket to avoid risk of a premium hike.
+However, if the cost is lower than your deductible, filing a claim won’t result in any payout for your damages and could still increase your premium at renewal.

 When to consider filing a claim for a fender bender

 There are a few instances when you could consider filing a claim for bumper damage, such as:

 - When you have to pay liability coverage for another driver: If there is another driver involved and you need to pay for damages or medical bills, you may need to inform your insurance company and file a claim.

 - When you cannot afford the expenses: If the cost is higher than your deductible and too steep for you to pay by yourself, filing an insurance claim could be your best option.